MileHacker Logo

 Respectful Conduct

-• The South can be more conservative in some rural areas.
+• The South can be more conservative in a few rural areas.

 • Larger cities generally welcome diverse visitors.